apache/diversity-site/README.md

 ### Others

-Install nodejs, yarn, ruby (either using rbenv or a relatively recent version of ruby), and make.
+Install nodejs, yarn, and rbenv.

 ## Setup

 For convenience, an rbenv configuration file is included to vendor the version of Ruby being used.
-This setup is optional, but it makes things simpler.
 Run `rbenv init` to see instructions on how to set that up for your shell.
 Next, run the following command to install Bundler: